Mass Tort · Birth Injury

 For more open class actions keep scrolling below.

-Status Open for Submissions
+Status Open for Submissions Free case evaluation · no upfront cost

 Investigation Birth Injuries — HIE — Cerebral Palsy

-Location All U.S. States
+Location All U.S. states

 Who May Qualify Families whose child suffered an HIE birth injury and later received a cerebral palsy diagnosis